 Blocked devices will now appear in a new list that populates at the bottom of the home screen.
 You can tap on any device on this list to remove it from the block list, which will re-enable network access.

-Name Controller - The Eero network may not allow unknown devices to connect.
-Please be sure to log in to the Eero software and name the irrigation controller if this is the case.
+The eero network may not allow unknown devices to connect.
+Please be sure to log in to the eero software and name the irrigation controller if this is the case.